 I started listening.
 Oh, the river is patient.
 The river is immense; it is love, beyond the meaning of the word.
 What appears to my eyes, ears and moistened skin as water, is so much more.
 I am taken.

 I closed my eyes, and learned to trust.
 My vessel turned with the flow, and so began the truer journey.
-Opening my eyes, I watched as those fantastic shores I was so desperate for grew smaller and disappeared from sight around the bend.
+Opening my eyes, I watched as those fantastic shores I was so desperate for grew smaller and disappeared around the bend.
 My breath quickened; intensified, as what was now in front of me came faster and furiously.

 Every time I would put my blade into the stream, I would have to fight it.
 Then, one day, it snapped in two, and I felt more foolish than I had ever felt before.
 Such hubris.
 Such unfounded arrogance.
 My father couldn’t help me, as he’d left the river when his vessel found a shallow.
 He was content to observe, to wait; to hopelessly bide his time.
 I am alone.